Achievable logoAchievable logo

 Answer = C) Short VIX calls and long VIX puts

-You may encounter questions about interpreting a VIX option quote.
+You may also see questions that ask you to interpret a VIX option quote.
 For example:

 An investor goes long 1 VIX Jan 40 put at $3.
 What is the cost of the contract?